Best EV electricity tariffs – the top energy tariffs for your electric car

 The second tariff offered on EDF's 'Electric Cars' menu is called GoElectric overnight and looks far more attractive than the EVolve.

-Like its other tariff, the peak rate is the cheapest at 24.86p per kWh and company says this rate will never be higher than the Ofgem price cap.
-The off-peak charge is better than EDF’s other tariff and not too far off the pace at 9p/kWh, but it will still cost around £50 more per year than the front runners in this list.
+The peak rate is one the cheapest at 27.33p per kWh and company says this rate will never be higher than the Ofgem price cap.
+This makes daytime costs competitive and means EDF could be worth considering if you use a lot of energy during the day.
+The off-peak charge is better than EDF’s other tariff and not too far off the pace at 9p/kWh, but it will still cost around £44 more per year than the front runners in this list.

-Any chance of a podium finish here is wiped out by the standing charges though, as they are a whopping 60.98p per day.
+Any chance of a top five finish here is wiped out by mid-ranking standing charges though, as they are 49p per day.
 There's a £25 exit fee too.

 On the plus side the tariff works with any car, and it could make sense if you are a heavy user of energy during the peak times - perhaps because you have to charge occasionally during the day or work from home.

 EDF offers an interesting option too.
 They will install a Pod Point's Solo 3S EV charger and spread the cost across two-year fixed tariff with a higher standing charge.
-It’s a cheap way of getting a charger if you need one.
+It’s a cheap way of getting a charger if you need one, and the off peak charge is slightly cheaper at 8.49p per kWh too.

 Britishgas.co.uk